-Dr. Bernard Salameh who is one of the best plastic surgeon in KY will conduct the time to review your medical background.
-Our plastic surgeons Evansville Indiana or plastic surgeons in Bowling Green KY will inquire what are your purposes to undergo the surgery.
-It is essential to be straight and realistic regarding your expectations with Dr Salameh.
-Dr. Salameh will also go over the method of operation fully with you, and the accompanying risks.
+Dr. Salameh and Dr. Saba, world-renowned plastic surgeons, will conduct the time to review your medical background.
+It is essential to be straight and realistic regarding your expectations.
+We will also go over the method of operation fully with you and the accompanying risks.

 Lipedema is not a serious condition that can cause severe impairments in quality of life.
 Lipedema is a chronic condition that can be managed as well as many other chronic conditions.
 Although there is no cure for it, it can be managed.
 Many patients suffering from lipedema experience significant improvements in their symptoms and are able to live well in the long term with proper treatment.